radian-software/kalyn/README.md

 Install [Stack](https://docs.haskellstack.org/en/stable/README/).
 Keep
-in mind on Arch-based Linux distributions that all the Haskell packages in the official repos are totally unusable for devellopment, so you need to install Stack using the upstream binaries.
+in mind on Arch-based Linux distributions that all the Haskell packages in the official repos are totally unusable for development, so you need to install Stack using the upstream binaries.
 (See [this HIE issue](https://github.com/haskell/haskell-ide-engine/issues/1721#issuecomment-609847125).)